Follow Us:

 As a rough guide, please consider the following:

-• An electric system can heat your water during cheaper ‘off-peak’ times at night, but remember that you will need a big enough storage tank to last the whole day.
+• An electric system can heat your water during cheaper ‘off-peak’ times at night, but remember that you will need a storage tank that is big enough to last the whole day.

 • Natural gas is cheaper than electricity, and there are no ‘peak’ and ‘off-peak’ tariffs to worry about.